goober99/lisp-gui-examples/survey.md

 For a quick GUI for some utility you've written for your own use, Tk isn't that bad, but I wouldn't use it for anything other people were going to see.

-## Deprecated, Dormant, or Otherwise Not Production-Ready
+## Deprecated, Dormant, or Otherwise Out of Scope

 You may have read the above survey and asked, "What about [insert GUI library]?"
 I've only attempted to evaluate those GUI libraries I consider